Stuff I've worked on

 I spent the first half of 2016 travelling on the other side of the world, and wanted to have a way of showing friends and family what we were up to.
 I wanted to make a small service that takes already collected datapoints (e.g. checkins, weather, photos), and creates a rich daily/monthly narrative of it automatically with things like maps.
 The user can then add to it by adding additional diary entries or photos.

 This project was quite challenging, but fun.
 I did all the necessary backend work, added image uploading + EXIF parsing, wrote extensive unit tests, and made it work partially offline.
-I'm hoping to do a redesign soon, and add Redux to the front end tech as well.

 Now with the advent of CSS modules, the necessity of BEM and this module is a bit lower, but when CSS modules are not in use, the module is still very useful.
 This was my first open-source NPM package, and I'm happy to see there's a decent amount of people use it.